 The research observed windsurfers and kiteboarders enjoying their time in the water in the same weather and environmental conditions and scrutinized the sports injuries presented at a coastal hospital.

 "The injury rates were 5.2 per 1,000 hours of windsurfing and 7.0 per 1,000 hours of kitesurfing," the study reveals.

-With seven injuries per 1,000 hours of physical activity, kiteboarding appears listed as a relatively safe sport, especially when compared to mainstream sports.
+With seven injuries per 1,000 hours of physical activity, kiteboarding appears to be a relatively safe sport, especially compared to mainstream sports.

-American football has an average of 36 injuries per 1,000 hours; even soccer seems to be more dangerous with 19 injuries per 1,000 hours or sporting activity.
+American football has an average of 36 injuries per 1,000 hours; even soccer seems to be more dangerous, with 19 injuries per 1,000 hours of sporting activity.

 And if you take into consideration that the percentage of sports accidents taking place in the water and on land is identical, then it is fair to say that kitesurfing is, as we know it today, a reasonably safe sport.

 Like with any other physical activity, kiteboarding will never be a risk-free sport.
 There are many technical, environmental, and personal variables involved in the equation.

 The wind is a very serious power source and is constantly shifting.